 Much like the temperatures outside, small business job growth seems to be cooling down.
-According to the latest ADP Small Business Employment Report, small businesses added a modest 21,000 jobs in July, according to the latest ADP Small Business Employment Report.
-This comes right after the smallest month of job growth for small businesses so far this year, when small businesses added only 29,000 jobs.
+According to the latest ADP Small Business Employment Report, small businesses added a modest 21,000 jobs in August – less than half the amount added in July (52,000).
+August marks the smallest month of job growth for small businesses this year (the second smallest was June, with only 29,000 jobs added).
 The ADP’s small business employment report looks at job growth specific to businesses with 49 or fewer employees.

 A Closer Look at the Numbers